Skip to content

 During my medical school interview, I provided examples of how I used these skills and explained their relevance to my future career as a doctor.

-My tip is it isn't about how much work experience you can gain, but rather the lessons you learn from them.
+It isn't about how much work experience you can gain, but rather the lessons you learn from them.
 Your interview reflections don’t have to be solely based on medical experiences; any experience that you can reflect your skills being a doctor is relevant.

-Dr Mu'minah Bint-Sarfraz - 2023 graduate
+Dr Mu'minah Bint-Sarfraz

 I worked in a spa, providing small relaxing services to clients who wanted to wind down from a busy work week whilst also helping in the kitchen to serve drinks and confectionary.